manishaag7/Rails_Friends/README.md

 # FRIEND LIST APP

-This is my Ruby on Rails Friend List App!
+This is my Friend List App!